English embroidery: Modern period

 Organizations whose origins date back as far as the Middle Ages remain active in supporting embroidery in Britain today.

 The Worshipful Company of Broderers is now a charitable organization supporting excellence in embroidery.

-The Royal School of Needlework is based at Hampton Court Palace and is engaged in textile restoration and conservation, as well as training professional embroiderers through a new 2-year Foundation Degree programme (in conjunction with the University for the Creative Arts) with a top-up to full BA(Hons) being available for the first time in the 2011/12 academic year.
+The Royal School of Needlework, founded in 1872 and based at Hampton Court Palace, is engaged in textile restoration and conservation, as well as training professional embroiderers through a new 2-year Foundation Degree programme (in conjunction with the University for the Creative Arts) with a top-up to full BA(Hons) being available for the first time in the 2011/12 academic year.
 Previously, apprentices were trained by an intensive 3-year in-house programme.
 It is a registered charity and receives commissions from public bodies and individuals, including the Hastings Embroidery of 1965 commemorating the 900th anniversary of the Battle of Hastings the following year, and the Overlord Embroidery of 1968–74 commemorating the D-Day invasion of France during World War II, now in The D-Day Story in Southsea, Portsmouth.

 The Embroiderers' Guild, also based at Hampton Court, was founded in 1906 by sixteen former students of the Royal School of Art Needlework to represent the interests of embroidery.
 It is active in education and exhibition.